News & Blog

 Another one of the pros of a water birth for women who labor in water is they’re less likely to experience a severe tear or need an episiotomy (a surgical cut).
 The thinking is that the perineum becomes more relaxed by sitting in the warm tub of water, so it’s more elastic when the baby is delivered.

 Are you interested in a natural birth experience?
-Learn more about the natural birth experience we offer at our Saint Paul location.
+Learn more about the natural birth experience we offer at our St. Paul location.

 Benefits of a water birth for baby